 Yes, ACT can provide funding to staff where there’ll be a direct patient benefit or a contribution to patient benefit.
 We are committed to supporting CUH staff by offering funding for wellbeing, learning and development, staff recognition and environmental improvements.

-While we do not fund social events for staff (including Christmas parties and dinners) we do provide an annual grant directly to CUH instead so that all staff can be celebrated and recognised and to support religious festivals throughout the year – examples of the activities supported by this grant include Diwali celebrations, Christmas hampers for all areas, Black History month, daffodils in the spring and the annual staff awards.
+While we do not fund social events for staff (including Christmas parties and dinners) we do provide an annual grant directly to CUH instead so that all staff can be celebrated and recognised and to support festivals and days of importance throughout the year – examples of the activities supported by this grant include Diwali celebrations, Christmas hampers for all areas, Black History month, daffodils in the spring and the annual staff awards.

 What types of funding can I apply for?